turingschool/front-end-curriculum/lessons/testing-redux.md

 tags: React, Redux, Testing
 ---

-### Unit Testing Redux
+### Unit Testing

 Unit tests, as always, aim to modularly test individual pieces of code as thoroughly as possible.
 In React apps, these targeted chunks of code include classes, functions, components, helper files...etc.
 Things that you refactor and split up.
 Unit testing makes your life as a developer easier and makes refactoring possible.

-The goal of unit testing is for each function, after giving your test the expected arguments, do you get back what you expected?
+After giving your function the expected arguments, do you get back what you expected?

-An interesting comment I read in [this blog post](https://www.codementor.io/reactjs/tutorial/redux-unit-test-mocha-mocking) referred to unit testing as "tests written for developers", whereas integration (or acceptance) tests are written for those who can't code.
+An interesting comment I read in [this blog post](https://www.codementor.io/reactjs/tutorial/redux-unit-test-mocha-mocking) referred to unit testing as "tests written for developers", whereas integration (or acceptance) tests are written for users.

+### Testing in Redux

 In order to test Redux, there are a few things you need to mentally organize.
 Tests in Redux include Action tests, Reducer tests, Component tests, and any other middleware or additional libraries you may have included (like `ImmutableJS`).